UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/docs/weekly logs/personal logs/bennett/individual_log_bennett.md

 velocity.
 I think one area we can improve on is having everyone on the team review PRs faster since we often have many outstanding PRs.

+### Next Cycle Goals (What are you going to accomplish during the next cycle)
+  * Work on the view exam results page
+  * Work on some of the frontend API endpoints
+  * Work on the admin add semester page

 ## Tuesday (6/14- 6/18)

 ### Timesheet